paulinalei/yoyo/_pages/02__about.md

 <div class="about-me">
 <h4>Hi, I'm Paulina Lei.</h4>
-<p>I'm currently a senior at UCLA studying Mathematics of Computation, a major that combines curriculum from applied mathematics and computer science.</p>
+<p>I'm currently a first year graduate student at UC Davis pursuing a Master's degree in computer science.
+I completed my Bachelor's degree at UCLA in computational mathematics, a major that combines curriculum from applied mathematics and computer science.</p>
 <p>I'm really passionate about finding the intersection of mathematics, computer science, and art.
-I'm currently interested in human-computer interaction.</p>
+I'm currently interested in human-computer interaction, visualization, and machine learning.</p>
 <p>Diversity and inclusion in STEM fields are especially important to me, so I am an ardent supporter and participant in bringing underrepresented communities into STEM.</p>
 <p>Also, I have an infinite love for hamsters and "Calvin and Hobbes."</p>
 </div>